 Following is a great video on some get-up variations for exactly that.

-An important part of a firm base and stabilisation are the knees, weak knees will cause issues like instability, not having enough strength to support rotational power generated by the torso and plenty of other issues which will prevent the execution of a good back- and downswing.
-Squats and get-ups when done right are going to be good for the knees, not explosive, not high reps, just quality reps focussing on range and strength.
-The hamstrings play an important part in knee stabilisation, there are plenty of exercises to work the hamstrings, the ham sandwich is a great exercise but very difficult and usually leads to cramps, the next best thing for some dynamic work is the kettlebell swing.
+An important part of a firm base and stabilization are the knees, weak knees will cause issues like instability, not having enough strength to support rotational power generated by the torso, and plenty of other issues that will prevent the execution of a good back- and downswing.
+Squats and get-ups, when done right, are going to be good for the knees, not explosive, not high reps, just quality reps focussing on range and strength.
+The hamstrings play an important part in knee stabilization, there are plenty of exercises to work the hamstrings, the ham sandwich is a great exercise but very difficult and usually leads to cramps, the next best thing for some dynamic work is the kettlebell swing.

 We’ve covered the lower-body and the hinge connecting the lower- to the upper-body, now it’s time to look at the core.

-Of course locking out the arms is easy, so everyone seems to think anyway, but if there are issues and you want a better lock-out (straight arm), then you need to start looking at strengthening your triceps.
-If you have a problem of tight biceps (opposing muscles) then you need to look at stretches.
+Of course, locking out the arms is easy, so everyone seems to think anyway, but if there are issues and you want a better lock-out (straight arm), then you need to start looking at strengthening your triceps.
+If you have a problem with tight biceps (opposing muscles) then you need to look at stretches.

-Below is great clip of Luke Donald’s golf swing in slow motion.
+Below is a great clip of Luke Donald’s golf swing in slow motion.

-The deltoids are used to raise and stabilise the arms, you’re not going to want super strong and big deltoids that get in the way, but you want to make sure they’re strong enough to do what they need to with ease, that is, to raise the arms and keep them stabilised.
-Those shoulders also need good mobility to create good range of motion. the kettlebell halo and standing pull-over which are both shown in the videos below are perfect.
+The deltoids are used to raise and stabilize the arms, you’re not going to want super strong and big deltoids that get in the way, but you want to make sure they’re strong enough to do what they need to with ease, that is, to raise the arms and keep them stabilized.
+Those shoulders also need good mobility to create a good range of motion. the kettlebell halo and standing pull-over which are both shown in the videos below are perfect.